ccarver80/Coschedule_coding_challange/README.md

 ### Other packages include:
 - Sequelize for connecting to a database
 - Tailwind CSS for design
-- bcrypt - encrypting users data
+- Bcrypt - encrypting users data
-- SqLite - lightweight database for testing
+- SQLite - lightweight database for testing
-- nodemon - Auto reset server anytime change is detected
+- Nodemon - Auto reset server anytime change is detected

 ## Steps to run Application